Featured snippet guide: How to highlight your Google search results

 • The less specific (more open) the question, the higher the click rate.

-In principle, it can definitely be worth optimizing your own content for display in a featured snippet.
-Because: A click rate of 10 percent in the featured snippet is better than a click rate of 5 percent on position 6.
+In principle, it can definitely be worth optimising your own content for display in a featured snippet.
+Because: A click rate of 10 per cent in the featured snippet is better than a click rate of 5 per cent on position 6.

-As mentioned above, you can base your optimization on the "similar questions" that are displayed for a keyword in the search results.
-To "provoke" the display in a featured snippet, you need to make it as easy as possible for the Googlebot.
+As mentioned above, you can base your optimisation on the “similar questions” that are displayed for a keyword in the search results.
+To “provoke” the advert in a featured snippet, you need to make it as easy as possible for the Googlebot.
 Google is a machine and machines love clear structures.

 First and foremost, it is about the correct arrangement of the “trigger” (the question) and the content (the answer).
 The “trigger” should be placed immediately before the content.
 Either in the form of a subheading or a sentence highlighted in bold: